IT Operations Blog

 • The IT systems architecture design and security

-• Ongoing data center management, including compliance, audits, and and accounting of the data center organization
+• Ongoing data center management, including compliance, audits, and accounting of the data center organization

 In this article, let’s look at data center operations, including the core components of running and supporting a data center.

-Large cloud vendors including AWS, Google, and Microsoft operate a global footprint of data center facilities that serve cloud-based computing services to millions of business organizations and Internet consumers.
+Large cloud vendors, including AWS, Google, and Microsoft, operate a global footprint of data center facilities that serve cloud-based computing services to millions of business and private citizen consumers.

 These services are delivered to end-users at specific performance and dependency levels specified in the Service Level Agreements (SLAs).
 Additionally, these data center facilities operate in compliance with stringent global regulations such as ISO/IEC 27001, GDPR, HIPAA, and SOC 2, among others.